jcvilap/react-cats/README.md

 ## Demo

 The app has required and open user credentials.
-It will remember you credentials and favorite cats.
+It will remember your credentials and favorite cats.

 [![react-cats-demo](https://raw.githubusercontent.com/jcvilap/react-cats/master/public/demo.png)](https://vimeo.com/323993316)